 Different fare rules apply for no-shows depending on destination and fare type.
 These may include:

 - A no-show fee for changes made after no-show

 - A no-show fee for a refund after no-show

 - Fare non-refundable after no-show

-Qantas issues ADMs for un-ticketed customers who no-show on international flights departing from Australia.
-The value of the ADM is AS110.00.
+Qantas issues ADMs for un-ticketed customers who no-show on international flights.